-Objective 1 To provide efficient professional and administrative support services to BEREC in the implementation of the BEREC External Communications Strategy and the BEREC Communications Plan 2023 Expected results Assistance in the implementation of the activities and outputs planned under the BEREC Communications Plan 2023; Support provision to the development of BEREC communications projects and campaigns by the BEREC Communications Expert Networking Group; Dissemination of information on BEREC tasks, activities and results of its work through the BEREC Communications Expert Networking Group; Assistance in the identification and planning of the BEREC communications activities for 2024; 5.
-Drafting the day-to-day communications materials (news items, press releases, social media posts and visuals, newsletters) reflecting the BEREC Chair's external activities, BEREC events and the BEREC work and its results; Regular update of the information on the website and its mobile version; Regular update of the information on the BEREC social media accounts on Twitter, LinkedIn and YouTube; 8.
-Maintaining and updating the lists of website subscribers, stakeholders and media representatives; Active interaction with stakeholder and media representatives upon request and according to the projects foreseen in the annual communications plan; Assistance in the production, publication and distribution of BEREC Annual reports, Work Programme and annual BEREC Calendar; Production, publication and distribution of infographics, brochures, banners, posters and other type of information materials, branded items and audio-visual content; Organization of public debriefings, press events, high-level stakeholder events, including BEREC Stakeholder Forums and joint events, etc.;
+Objective 2 Provide efficient professional and administrative support services to BEREC in the implementation of the BEREC External Communications Strategy and the BEREC Communications Plan 2023 Expected results Assistance in the implementation of the activities and outputs planned under the BEREC Communications Plan 2023; Support provision to the development of BEREC communications projects and campaigns by the BEREC Communications Expert Networking Group; Dissemination of information on BEREC tasks, activities and results of its work through the BEREC Communications Expert Networking Group; Assistance in the identification and planning of the BEREC communications activities for 2024; Drafting the day-to-day communications materials (news items, press releases, social media posts and visuals, newsletters) reflecting the BEREC Chair's external activities, BEREC events and the BEREC work and its results;

-- 13. Organization of the livestreaming of the BEREC public events on its website.
+- 6. Regular update of the information on the website and its mobile version; - 7.
+Regular update of the information on the BEREC social media accounts on Twitter, LinkedIn and YouTube; - 8.
+Maintaining and updating the lists of website subscribers, stakeholders and media representatives; - Active interaction with stakeholder and media representatives upon request and according to the projects foreseen in the annual communications plan; - Assistance in the production, publication and distribution of BEREC Annual reports, Work Programme and annual BEREC Calendar; - 11.
+Production, publication and distribution of infographics, brochures, banners, posters and other type of information materials, branded items and audio-visual content; - 12.
+Organization of public debriefings, press events, high-level stakeholder events, including BEREC Stakeholder Forums and joint events, etc.; - 13.
+Organization of the livestreaming of the BEREC public events on its website.
 Assisting the engagement with stakeholders at the events and via social media during the livestreaming; - 14.
 BEREC Visual Identity guidelines are up-to-date and used when communicating on BEREC, its tasks and the result of its work; - 15.
 Assistance in development of the design and content for the new BEREC website; - 16.
 Provision of the multilingualism for communications materials produced.

-Ind licator Latest result Target Year 2023 Means and frequency of verification 1.
+Ind dicator Latest result Target Year 2023 Means and frequency of verification 1.
 Social media coverage (number of mentions of BEREC on Twitter and Linkedin) 2021: 736 2023: 900 CIAR, CAAR 2.
-Number of live connections at all BEREC public events with the livestream 2021: 793 2023: Up to 800 CIAR, CAAR 3.
-Satisfaction of BEREC public events (logistics) 2021: 100% 2023: >90% CIAR, CAAR
+Number of live connections at all BEREC public events with the livestreaming 2021: 793 2023: Up to 800 CIAR, CAAR 3.
+Satisfaction of BEREC public events (logistics) 2021: 100% 2023: >90% CIAR, CAAR N Main outputs nam carpato

 - 1. Online and printed information materials produced according to the request in the annual BEREC Communications Plan; - 2.
 Contribution to the drafting of an annual BEREC Communications Plan 2024; - 3.
-News items and press releases published on the BEREC website monthly; - 4.
-Regularly updated content on the BEREC website dedicated sections; - 5.
-Social media posts published on the BEREC social media accounts monthly; - 6.
-Newsletters drafted and distributed to the website subscribers, stakeholders and media representatives monthly; - 7.
-Regularly maintained lists of website subscribers, stakeholders and media representatives; - 8.
-Responses provided to the stakeholders and media, upon request; - 9.
-Production of the design and publication/distribution of BEREC Annual reports, BEREC Work Programme and BEREC Calendar; - 10.
-Up to six livestream recordings are produced and published; - 11.
-Four BEREC public debriefings, a Stakeholder Forums and/or one joint event is organized;

-- 12. BEREC public events, such as public debriefings, Stakeholder Forum(s) and/or joint BEREC events are livestreamed on the BEREC or dedicated website with a possibility to engage online; - 13.
-The new BEREC website design is implemented and functional, including the accessibility and multilingualism; - 14.
+News items published on the BEREC website monthly; - 4.
+Press releases sent out to the Media subscribers list; - 5.
+Regularly updated content on the BEREC website dedicated sections; - 6.
+Social media posts published on the BEREC social media accounts monthly; - Newsletters drafted and distributed to the website subscribers, stakeholders and media representatives monthly; - 8.
+Regularly maintained lists of website subscribers, stakeholders and media representatives; - 9.
+Responses provided to the stakeholders and media, upon request; - 10.
+Production of the design and publication/distribution of BEREC Annual reports, BEREC Work Programme and BEREC Calendar; - 11.
+Up to six livestreaming recordings are produced and published; - 12.
+Four BEREC public debriefings, a Stakeholder Forums and/or one joint event is organized; - 13.
+BEREC public events, such as public debriefings, Stakeholder Forum(s) and/or joint BEREC events are livestreamed on the BEREC or dedicated website with a possibility to engage online; - 14.
+The new BEREC website design is implemented and functional, in accordance with the priorities; - 15.
 Various subscriptions to the digital communications tools.